beejjorgensen/bgnet0/src/bgnet0_part_1600_projecttcpcksum.md

 header or data at all, so how do we get them included in the checksum?

-A TCP checksum is a two-byte number that is computed like this, given TCP header data, the payload, and the source and IP addresses:
+A TCP checksum is a two-byte number that is computed like this, given TCP header data, the payload, and the source and destination IP
+addresses:

 * Build a sequence of bytes representing the IP Pseudo header (see below).